evrybiont/knack/README.md

 #Usage

-All you need to do is add div tag with 'projector' id and init it after loading page ended by jquery knak function.
+All you need to do is add div tag with 'projector' id and init it after loading page ended by jquery knack function.
 See example below.

 ```javascript
 <div id="projector"></div>